ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

     }
     ```

 2. Use the aws_secretsmanager_secret_version data source to provide the secret string as an environment variable to CircleCI.
-You can use the opg-org-infra repository module to create environment variables for CircleCI
+You can use the opg-org-infra repository module to create environment variables for CircleCI.
+Applying this module will set a value of `default` for each secret, to be replaced later.

     ```hcl
     data "aws_secretsmanager_secret_version" "product_dockerhub_id" {